selimslab/selimslab.github.io/_NOTES/pro/for-new-programmers.md

 Like in the great Lynyrd Skynyrd song "Simple Man", something you love and understand.

-It takes years to master a craft, but you can start simply by learning one language well.
-Focus on the fundamentals - variables, data types, conditionals, loops, functions.
-Build small programs to solve simple problems.
-Break large problems into smaller pieces.
-Ask questions.

-[Crash Course Computer Science](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo) and [Harvard CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T381L3iZyDTxRwOBuUt6m1FnW) are excellent free introductions to computer science concepts.
+It takes years to master a field yet we gotta start somewhere

-Programs organize information, we represent the real world by writing, and it's the same principles of Sumers and Hitits writing their crops and animals on clay tablets 5000 years ago.
+We represent the real world by writing, and it's the same since people writing their crops and animals on clay tablets

+We always need a way to keep track of things and computers are our latest tool.
+We get a piece of information about the world and process it, we can derive new information from it or discover a new way of seeing it.
-A program is about information, and we call a piece of information "data".
-Data structures are the fundamental blocks of programs.
-Like lists, key-value pairs, stacks, queues, trees, ..
+When we do the same with computers, we call it a "program".
+A program takes some information and operates on it.
+We call a piece of information "data" and organize data in "data structures" like lists, key-value pairs, stacks, queues, trees, ..

 When you choose the right data structure for the problem, algorithms naturally flow from there.